Spectroscopy of Quasi-Particles (SQUAP)

 News

-• Our first ultrafast time-resolved Raman results on the excitonic insulator candidate Ta2NiSe5 just appeared in Physical Review Letters
+• Ultrafast time-resolved Raman reveals the nature of the excitonic insulator candidate Ta2NiSe5 : Physical Review Letters